apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 The key password must be the same as the keystore password.

-In case of client certificate authentication, it is not needed to specify the ``userName`` / ``passwordFile`` properties for the JMS Source in the Flume agent config file (however some JMS client implementations - like Oracle WebLogic - might need an empty username to be passed).
+In case of client certificate authentication, it is not needed to specify the ``userName`` / ``passwordFile`` properties for the JMS Source in the Flume agent config file.

 Spooling Directory Source